arcusmaximus/YTSubConverter/README.md

 * `{\i}` - italic
 * `{\u}` - underline
 * `{\fn}` - font.
 (See above for list of allowed fonts)
 * `{\fs}` - font size.
 This tag is relative to the size of the "Default" style (or the first style if there is no "Default").
 For example, if the "Default" style has size 15 and you put `{\fs30}`, the YouTube subtitle will be twice the standard size.
-Note that you can't go lower than 75% and that Android doesn't support custom sizes.
+Note that you can't go lower than 75% and that Android always uses the same size no matter what you specify.
 * `{\c}` or `{\1c}` - regular text color
 * `{\2c}` - unsung karaoke text color
 * `{\3c}` - outline color